 - Organ Donor/Bone Marrow Donor Leave

 - Military Spouse Leave

-Eligible employees in California can take up to 12 weeks of leave for a serious health condition of the employee’s child, parent, spouse, or domestic partner.
+Under CFRA, eligible employees in California can take up to 12 weeks of leave for a serious health condition of the employee’s child (including adult children), parent, spouse, grandchild, grandparent, sibling, or domestic partner.
 The 12 weeks of leave is available in a 12 month period.
 After 12 months, the employee will have 12 more weeks of leave available.